DanutGavrus/10-C-Applications/1. Fundamental Algorithms (on Windows)/README.md

 ### Warning !
 ```
 !
-You might get a warning because the .exe files were not certificated, but those are trusted files !
+You might get a warning because .exe files were not certificated, but those are trusted files !
 ```

 ### Applications Were Built With